 Our team is primarily working from home.
 We have set up systems to assist our community remotely — via phone, email, and other means.
 While the situation is quickly evolving, we are committed to continuing to provide the highest level of service possible.
 We are working with partners, such as TV Jam, to reach our Spanish-speaking audience.

 In the coming months, the OEA team will be a valuable resource for clients seeking assistance for the Oregon Health Plan (OHP) and other health insurance resources such as the Health Insurance Marketplace.
 We are able to provide assistance via phone and documents can be sent using email, fax, and other electronic means.

 Please note: Due to the high volume of calls and emails, we may take some extra time to respond to your inquiry.
 You will receive a response – your patience is appreciated during this unprecedented time.

-Assistance is available in English, Spanish / Español, and Russian / русский
+Assistance is available in English, Spanish / Español, Russian / русский, and Arabic /عربى

 Outreach, Enrollment, and Access

 An important part of our mission is working to get everyone who qualifies enrolled in and able to use their health insurance.